microsoft/dicom-server/docs/quickstarts/deploy-dicom-cast.md

 ## Deploy via docker

-If you would like to deploy via docker-compose please follow the tutorial [deploy-via-docker.md](deploy-via-docker.md) this will deploy DICOM cast as well.
+If you would like to deploy via docker-compose, please follow the quickstart [Deploy Via Docker](deploy-via-docker.md).
+This will deploy the Medical Imaging Server for DICOM and DICOM Cast.

 ## Deploy via Azure